QuotaClub

 Rebuild LinkedIn so recruiters can find you

-Tech recruiters source on LinkedIn first.
-The structure that works: professional headshot, headline like “Aspiring SDR | Ex-Hospitality | Ready to transition into tech sales,” a summary that tells your career-change story in 3 to 5 paragraphs, and every past role rewritten with the same metric-driven language as your resume.
-Turn on Open to Work.
+A clear LinkedIn profile can make your career change easier to understand.
+Consider a professional headshot, a headline like “Aspiring SDR | Ex-Hospitality | Ready to transition into tech sales,” a summary that tells your career-change story in 3 to 5 paragraphs, and past roles rewritten with the same truthful, metric-driven language as your resume.
+If useful, turn on Open to Work.
 The full LinkedIn play is in the LinkedIn for SDRs guide.

 Practise the mock cold call until it’s muscle memory